andreas-trad/express-happiness/README.md

 and the definition of an object's key is that on the object key's definition there's no "key" attribute.
 The "key", that is the expected name of the key on the provided object during a call, is identical to the name of the key itself.
 E.g. on the specific example we expect the user_data.name.first to be present.<br/>
-This has implemented this way for two reasons:
+This has been implemented this way for two reasons:
 <ul>
 <li>There's no need and no way to refer to a nested key from services such as the FieldsLoader (we'll see about that later on)</li>
 <li>We wanted to mimic the structure of the object in an one-to-one mapping</li>